Creating Your Retirement Blueprint

 •

-• Expenses: What do your current monthly expenditures look like (food, home expenses, utilities, healthcare costs entertainment, etc.), and how do you see it changing in retirement?
+• Expenses: What do your current monthly expenditures look like (food, home expenses, utilities, healthcare costs, entertainment, etc.), and how do you see those changing in retirement?

 •

-It can be uncomfortable or overwhelming to examine your finances so closely.
+It can be uncomfortable, or even overwhelming, to examine your finances so closely.
 But it’s critical to have a realistic understanding of where you are in order to effectively plan for where you want to be.

-It’s always easier to plan for routine, expected expenses, but no retirement roadmap would be complete without accounting for the big life transitions as well as the unknowns.
-Here are some of the major variables to consider:
+It’s always easier to plan for routine, expected expenses, but no retirement roadmap would be complete without accounting for the big life transitions, as well as the unknowns.
+Here are some major variables to consider:

-• Healthcare costs: Take into account your healthcare costs today and how you plan to cover them as they change in coming years, taking into account medical and personal history and if applicable, leaving your current employment plan.
+• Health Care Costs: Make note of your health care costs today and how you plan to cover them as they change in the coming years, taking into account medical and personal history and, if applicable, leaving your current employment plan.

 •

-• Career: Think about if you want to stop working in retirement and if you want to continue working, consider how that income will contribute to your savings whether that’s doing part time work in a new field or starting a business.
+• Career: Think about if you want to stop working in retirement.
+If you do want to continue working, consider how that income will contribute to your savings, whether that’s doing part-time work in a new field or starting a business.

 •